 Easter in Amsterdam | Easter is a typical family celebration throughout Europe.
-With the arrival of spring, relatives, acquaintances, and friends gather together for a beautiful celebration, which 2024 falls between Good Friday, 29 March, and Easter Monday, 1 April 2024.
+With the arrival of spring, relatives, acquaintances and friends gather together for a wonderful celebration, which in 2025 falls between Good Friday, April 18 and Easter Monday, April 21, 2025.

 Nevertheless, Easter is not the same in every country.
 If you want to celebrate Easter in Amsterdam, you will encounter new Easter customs.
 But Easter lovers will also be familiar with one or two customs from home.